cnapy-org/CNApy-guide/manuscript.md

 Note that all non-default reaction bounds (as defined by cobra.Configuration().bounds) are automatically added to all target and desired regions before MCS computation.

-- Solver
+- Current solver

-MCS can either be calculated via CNA (using either Octave or Matlab) or via optlang using different MILP solvers.
+MCS can be calculated via optlang using the currently active MILP solver.
-For CNA the solver must be chosen while optlang uses the solver for the current model (cf. Solver for current model).
 Not all variants and solvers allow for the same options so these will partly be disabled depending on the chosen solver.

 - Max. solutions